pedroka-dev/Bannerlord-Iron-Will/README.md

 # To-do
   - Implementation of optional configuration menu with [mildeww's ModLib](https://www.nexusmods.com/mountandblade2bannerlord/mods/592)
-  - Toggleable linear escale Experience (off by default)
+  - Toggleable linear escale Experience

 # Compatibility
 Currently working with e1.4.0, e1.4.1 and e.1.4.2 versions.
 Should be compatible with most mods.

-If you have any issue, please adress it at the [Bugs tab](https://www.nexusmods.com/mountandblade2bannerlord/mods/1797?tab=bugs) in the mod page.
+If you have any issue, please adress it at the [Bugs tab](https://www.nexusmods.com/mountandblade2bannerlord/mods/1797?tab=bugs) in the Nexus mod page.

 # Changelog
 v1.1.0: